IWasZ3r0Cool/WordChall/README.md

 ## How to Play

-1. Enter a 5-letter word in the input field.
+1. Enter a 5-letter Battletech-themed word in the input field.
 2. Click "Guess" to submit your guess.
 3. The letters will be color-coded based on their correctness:
    - Green: Letter is in the correct position